vserova/book/pages/ch_datamod.md

         }
     }

-Clearly the <span class="nctnt ncbi-type">Std-seg</span> method should only be used when its flexibility is required.
-Nonetheless, there is no ready substitute for <span class="nctnt ncbi-type">Std-seg</span> when flexibility is demanded.
+Clearly the `Std-seg` method should only be used when its flexibility is required.
+Nonetheless, there is no ready substitute for `Std-seg` when flexibility is demanded.

 #### C++ Implementation Notes

 The C++ Toolkit adds several methods to the classes generated from ASN.1 specifications to simplify alignment data access and manipulation.
-The [CSeq\_align](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__align.html) class has methods returning <span class="nctnt ncbi-type">Seq-id</span>, start, stop, and strand for a particular alignment row, regardless of its representation; it allows swapping alignment rows or converting the alignment from one type to another.
+The [CSeq\_align](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__align.html) class has methods returning `Seq-id`, start, stop, and strand for a particular alignment row, regardless of its representation; it allows swapping alignment rows or converting the alignment from one type to another.
 The [CDense\_seg](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCDense__seg.html) class extends the default set of alignment members with sequence character width (1 or 3, depending on molecule type).

 Sequence Graphs
 ---------------